jdchart/dps/README.md

 DPS runs as a normal python package, and will eventually be published on the pip.
 For the moment, you can clone this repo as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) and run `pip install src/` from root to start working.
 It is recommended to use virtual environments.
 You will also need to set up a few other things:

-### FFMPEG
+### ffmpeg

-DPS uses FFMPEG to resample audio to match Vosk's models input size.
+DPS uses ffmpeg to resample audio to match Vosk's models input size.

 To install ffmpeg: